22 Proven Tips for Getting Featured on the App Store

 #17 Optimise for the latest iOS release

-Over time the App Store has become more editorialised, with sections regularly changing (at the time of writing, there are round-ups for Fun with friends and family, Great apps for summer, and Decorate your home).
+Over time the App Store has become more editorialised, with sections regularly changing (at the time of writing, there are round ups for Spectacular Sports Games, For Little Ones, or Back to University).
 If you can think of a catchy round-up you could participate in, add that to your application.
-But FYI, not all slots are made equal – it’s now estimated that those apps featured see an increase of between 15% and 350% in installs from browse traffic, depending on the placement.
+So, how do you get your app into one of these coveted spots?

 #19 Take advantage of in-app events